Investing in maturing Scotch vs FTSE or London Property

 - Mexico now spends very nearly as much on Scotch as it does on tequila.

 - Canada has been making its own whisky for over 200 years.
-Yet Ottawa's House of Commons chose a single malt Scotch as its official whisky this year – just as it has since 2003.
+Yet Ottawa's House of Commons keeps choosing single malt Scotch as its official whisky, just as it has since 2003.

-- Japan's whisky industry is gaining favour with single malt drinkers, but it relies on Scottish supplies of new spirit, buying 82% of all Scotch exported younger than 3 years old since 2010.
+- Japan's whisky industry is gaining favour with single malt drinkers, but it relies on Scottish supplies of new spirit, buying well over four-fifths of all the Scotch exported younger than 3 years old since 2010.

 All told, Scotch whisky sells for higher prices than any other type of liquor worldwide.
 It accounts for 4% of global spirit sales by weight but THREE TIMES as much by value.